EOEPCA/application-quality/docs/usage/analysis-tools.md

 This tool aims at checking the notebooks against the [CEOS Jupyter Notebook Best Practice v1.1](https://ceos.org/document_management/Working_Groups/WGISS/Documents/WGISS%20Best%20Practices/CEOS_JupterNotebooks_Best%20Practice_v1.1.pdf) document.

-In its current implemntation, the tool verifies whether a given Jupyter Notebook contains properties defined as mandatory or recommended in different specifications.
+In its current implementation, the tool verifies whether a given Jupyter Notebook contains properties defined as mandatory or recommended in different specifications.

 The tool takes as input the name of the "schema" (`eumetsat` or `schema.org`) and checks the presence of mandatory and optional properties.
 The specifications are based on the content of the Appendix C of the BP document.